 A. Hi @Karina!
 This is a great question to ask your classmates in either the #tech_help channel or the Lesson channel for the lab!

-Q. For the labs, can we read the instructions/steps on a second tab?
+Repeated Q. For the labs, can we read the instructions/steps on a second tab?
 It is hard to read the steps and see the pictures on the right of the screen.

 A. Hi @Karina!
 This is a great question to ask your classmates in either the #tech_help channel or the Lesson channel for the lab!